effepivi/ICE4131-HPC/LAB5/README.md

 $ module purge
 ```

-Once the script is create, to load the modules using the script, run
+Once the script is created, run the following command to load the modules using the script
 ```bash
 $ source env.sh
 ```